-PMBA-8052 Models and Methods of Operations Management 1.5 credits (P)
+PMBA-8052 Models and Methods of Operations Management

 This course provides students with some of the most frequently used quantitative tools necessary in analyzing and resolving issues and problems in PMBA-8250 Operations and Supply Chain Management.
 These tools may also be used in other PMBA courses such as Managerial Economics.
 Prerequisite: PMBA-8051.